Home - Vegetables - Deep-Fried Sweet Potato Fries with Tuscan Herbs

 • Handful each rosemary, sage and thyme sprigs

-• Smoked sea salt, kosher or sea salt
+• Flaked sea salt, or kosher salt

 Instructions